 Totally!
 After testing these a few times, I found that my personal preference was to go heavy on the pecans and walnuts.
 I prefer their texture compared to the cashews and almonds.
 But my thinking was that not everyone at a party likes the same nuts, so it’s good to mix things up a bit.

-Yes!
-Feel free to substitute maple syrup for brown sugar, just beware that the brown sugar won’t melt or dissolve, and will add another crunchy layer on top of the nuts.
+It will, but I strongly prefer maple syrup.
+It’s likely that the brown sugar won’t melt or dissolve, but if you’re ok with that, go for it.
+It’ll add another crunchy layer on top of the nuts.
 I prefer the smooth, sticky maple syrup which ends up coating the nuts.
 The result is almost caramel-like.
 Either works, though!

 In an airtight container, these will stay crispy for up to a week.
 They won’t ‘go bad’ after that time, they just won’t taste as fresh.
 Don’t forget: oil spoils!
 Even plain, unroasted nuts lose their flavor and texture if not eaten quickly.